Frequently Asked Questions

 Isn't it true that Calvinists don't believe in evangelism?

 A: That is generally true of hyper-Calvinism (see above) but not of true Calvinism.
+In our age when every human

-devices to bring sinners to God, we often define evangelism
+device is considered acceptable to bring sinners to God, we often define evangelism

 incorrectly, but true Calvinists have a long history of evangelistic